CONNECTING COMMUNITIES TOWARD FOOD SOVEREIGNTY

-SSHRC Partnership Development Grant: Resilient Urban Communities & Local Food Systems beyond COVID-19: Developing Knowledge Partnerships Through & Beyond the Pandemic (2021-2024) – Regional & International – Canada, Egypt, India, Philippines, Sri Lanka, UK, USA (city networks include Baguio, Cairo, Delhi, Manchester, New York, Peterborough, Scarborough, Tezpur, Toronto, Thunder Bay, Twin Cities tbc)
+SSHRC Partnership Development Grant: Resilient Urban Communities & Local Food Systems beyond COVID-19: Developing Knowledge Partnerships Through & Beyond the Pandemic (2021-2024) – Regional & International – Canada, Egypt, Ghana, India, Sri Lanka, UK, USA (city networks include Cairo, Chennai, Delhi, Los Angeles, Manchester, New York, Peterborough, Scarborough, Tamale, Toronto, Thunder Bay, and Twin Cities)

 UTSC Working Groups: Examining Urban Food Sustainability: COVID-19 Pandemic & Beyond (2021-2022) – Local.